 4. Pencil Lead

-One thing to remember is that even if you don’t like an aroma, you may enjoy the wine – and that aroma may be a hallmark of some of the best wines in the world.
+Remember that even if you don’t like an aroma, you may enjoy the wine.
+That aroma may be a hallmark of some of the best wines in the world.
 Who doesn’t want to taste those, right?

 Take, for example, pencil lead.
 It’s the signature of many high-end bottles of Bordeaux and is a good mark of its terroir.